ImpossiblePlan/app-docs/miroro/privacy-policy.md

 ## Introduction

-This Privacy Policy explains how information is handled when you use the MiroPro mobile application ("the App").
+This Privacy Policy explains how information is handled when you use the miroro mobile application ("the App").
 We are committed to protecting your privacy and ensuring transparency in how data is processed.

 ---